starpit/spnl/README.md

         class u1,u2,u3,u4,u5 u
 ```

-## Quick Overview of this Repository

-This repository consists of Rust workspaces that implement
-- **spnl**: The core Span Query support, including a `spnl!` Rust macro that produces a runnable query, and `run::run` which can then be used to execute the query.
-- **spnl_cli**: A demonstration CLI that includes a handful of demo queries.
-- **spnl_wasm**: Wraps `spnl` into a WASM build.
-- **spnl_web**: A simple web UI that runs queries directly in a browser via [WebLLM](https://github.com/mlc-ai/web-llm).

-## Prototype DSL for Span Queries
+## A Prototype DSL for Span Queries

-To explore this space, we use a simple LISP-like DSL to allow directly injecting the internal representation into the SPNL logic:
+To explore this space, we use a simple LISP-like DSL to allow directly
+injecting the internal representation into the span query planner and
+runner:

 - `(g model input)`: Used to ask a model to generate new output.
 - `(plus d1 d2 ...)`: Used to signify that the given items `d1`, `d2`,